"Know Your History,

 editor for the Statesman, as well as a media coordinator for the UT-Austin development office.
 He is

-the author of two books: “Black College Football, 1892-1992,” and “Collie J., Grambling’s Man with
+the author of two books: “Black College Football, 1892-1992,” and

 the Golden Pen.”
 (Collie J. Nicholson was the visionary publicist who put Grambling State